Germ cell tumor: Prognosis

-The 1997 International Germ Cell Consensus Classification is a tool for estimating the risk of relapse after treatment of malignant germ-cell tumor.
+The 1997 International Germ Cell Consensus Classification is a prognostic tool for estimating the risk of relapse after treatment of germ-cell tumor.

-A small study of ovarian tumors in girls reports a correlation between cystic and benign tumors, and conversely, solid and malignant tumors.
-Because the cystic extent of a tumor can be estimated by ultrasound, MRI, or CT scan before surgery, this permits selection of the most appropriate surgical plan to minimize risk of spillage of a malignant tumor.

 Access to appropriate treatment has a large effect on outcome.
 A 1993 study of outcomes in Scotland found that for 454 men with nonseminomatous (nongerminomatous) GCTs diagnosed between 1975 and 1989, five-year survival increased over time and with earlier diagnosis.
 Adjusting for these and other factors, survival was 60% higher for men treated in a cancer unit that treated the majority of these men, though the unit treated more men with the worst prognosis.

-Choriocarcinoma of the testicles has the worst prognosis of all germ-cell cancers.